lukasbesch/next-api-client/Readme.md

 ],
 ```

-Additionally add the dependency `"edudip/next-api-client": "master"` to the "require" field.
+Additionally add the dependency `"edudip/next-api-client": "master"` to the "require" field, then run `composer update`